-As I mentioned earlier, I’ve been blogging professionally for the past 10 years.
-I launch blogs for clients and organizations, ghost-write blog content, design blogs, analyze blog statistics, and implement best practices so that the brands I work with can utilize their online presence to achieve their business goals.
+As I mentioned earlier, I’ve been blogging professionally for over 15 years.
+I launch blogs for clients and organizations, ghostwrite blog content, design blogs, analyze blog statistics, and implement best practices so that the brands I work with can utilize their online presence to achieve their business goals.
 I literally spend 8 hours of my day working on websites and blogs.

 Needless to say, I love this job!
 I wouldn’t do this for this long if I don’t!
 But I’ve also come to a point in my life where my goals have become more than just making money or furthering a professional career.

-I have 5-year-old twins who are growing way too fast and needing more time and attention.
+We have 7-year-old twins who are growing way too fast and need more time and attention.
 Aside from desiring to be more present for them every day, I think a lot about the kind of work and legacy I’ll leave them behind.